+An application will only be considered valid where all of these criteria are complied with.
 An application can also be made to vary (change) an existing licence.
 A variation application can be made by either the licence holder or by a relevant person i.e. someone who has an estate or interest in the house (but not a tenant); a person managing or having control of the property; or a person (other than the licence holder) who is bound by the licence.
 There is no fee for these applications.